Dickinson-COMP-491-492/website/docs/02-ProjExplore.md

 ### Grading

-The grading criterion for the Project Exploration is included in the Project Selection rubric on the Course Syllabus.
+The grading criteria for the Project Exploration are included in the Project Selection rubric on the Course Syllabus.

 ### Acknowledgements: